January 15th, 2021 11:47 am

 Some of these carriers already control small swaths of high-frequency radio airwaves, but many will have to purchase more from the government.
 Carriers around the world are working with their respective governments to free up the necessary spectrum.
 In the US, the Federal Communications Commission is holding more auctions for so-called millimeter wave and mid-band spectrum, which all the carriers are participating in.

 How did the launch go?

-Between the end of 2018 through the first few months of last year, the carriers were racing to claim some sort of “first.”and , while KT said a robot in South Korea was its first 5G customer. in June, followed shortly thereafter by .
-UK carrier to turn on 5G.
+Between the end of 2018 through the first few months of last year, the carriers were racing to claim some sort of “first.”
+Verizon and AT&T launched their mobile 5G networks, while KT said a robot in South Korea was its first 5G customer.
+Sprint turned on its network in June, followed shortly thereafter by T-Mobile.
+UK carrier EE was the first in its country to turn on 5G.